JeremyJoelPrice/world-engine/scratch.md

 ## Do Next

-Implement calculating actual temperatures for a given day
+implement calculating actual temperatures for a given day

 Implement special weather (wind hurricanes, precip thunderstorms, hail, and fog)